OKDavies/MonBu/README.md

       To get your own token follow the steps in this guide: https://discordpy.readthedocs.io/en/stable/discord.html

-   4. Invite the bot to your server, and run the MonBu.py
+   4. Invite the bot to your server and in the "bot" tab on the discord applications page turn on the three sliders uner "Priviledged Intents"